This blog may contain affiliate links. Read our disclosure policy for more info.

 All of the companies that own campsites within Torres del Paine National Park have offices in Puerto Natales.
 It has been rumored that if you go directly into these offices and speak to them in person, you may be able to book a camping spot that is “fully booked” online.

-This is somewhat risky though because if it doesn’t work, you may be stuck with only visiting the Torres del Paint National Park on day trips from Puerto Natales.
+This is somewhat risky though because if it doesn’t work, you may be stuck with only visiting the Torres del Paine National Park on day trips from Puerto Natales.

 3. Book an organized tour

 Yes, it will be expensive.
 But, this might be your only option!
-There are some great tours available and many of them include nicer accommodation, gear rental, food, a guide, and more!
+There are some great Torres del Paine tours available and many of them include nicer accommodation, gear rental, food, a guide, and more!

-Check out some great tours in Torres del Paine here!
+Check out some more great tours in Torres del Paine here!

-What is provided at the Torres del Paine camping spots and what do they each cost?
+8. What is provided at the Torres del Paine camping spots, and what do they each cost?

-At all of the campsites are toilets (some flush some not) and flat areas to camp.
-But not all of the camping in the Torres is created equal.
-In fact, some campsites are much more luxurious than others, but that comes with a heftier price tag.
+At all of the campsites there are toilets (some flush, some not) and flat areas to camp.
+But not all of the campsites in the Torres are created equal.
+In fact, some campsites are much more luxurious than others but that comes with a heftier price tag.

 Camping Central